Myovant Sciences Ltd. (MYOV): Recent activity puts odds in your favor

-Myovant Sciences Ltd. (MYOV) is priced at $26.71 after the most recent trading session.
-At the very opening of the session, the stock price was $26.78 and reached a high price of $26.78, prior to closing the session it reached the value of $26.80.
-The stock touched a low price of $26.68.Recently in News on October 26, 2022, Myovant Sciences Announces Corporate Updates and Financial Results for Second Fiscal Quarter 2022.
+At the end of the latest market close, Myovant Sciences Ltd. (MYOV) was valued at $26.74.
+In that particular session, Stock kicked-off at the price of $26.72 while reaching the peak value of $26.79 and lowest value recorded on the day was $26.71.
+The stock current value is $26.74.Recently in News on October 26, 2022, Myovant Sciences Announces Corporate Updates and Financial Results for Second Fiscal Quarter 2022.
 On October 23, 2022, Sumitovant Biopharma Ltd. (Sumitovant), in conjunction with parent company Sumitomo Pharma Co., Ltd. (Sumitomo Pharma), and Myovant Sciences (Myovant) announced that they have entered into a definitive agreement pursuant to which Sumitovant will acquire all outstanding shares of Myovant not already owned by Sumitovant for $27.00 per share in cash.
 This corresponds to a total transaction value of $1.7 billion on a fully diluted basis, and a total company value of $2.9 billion on a fully diluted basis.
 You can read further details here

 Myovant Sciences Ltd. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $26.84 on 10/24/22, with the lowest value was $7.67 for the same time period, recorded on 05/09/22.